GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ## RequiredFieldsValidator
 This is a composable replacement for [RequiredFields](https://api.silverstripe.org/4/SilverStripe/Forms/RequiredFields.html).
 It doesn't perform the internal field validation that validator does, with the assumption that it will be paired with a `SimpleFieldsValidator`.
 Its usage is identical to `MultiFieldValidator`.

+### Known Issues
+While this validator can be used to require data in `GridField`s, as of writing this documentation GridFields don't display validation errors.
+This [has been raised](https://github.com/silverstripe/silverstripe-framework/issues/10014) in Silverstripe's issue tracker but in the meantime [an extension](./02-extensions.md#gridfieldmessagesextension) is included with this module to fix this problem - and the `AjaxCompositeValidator` will display validation error messages against GridFields even without that extension.
+This applies to the `WarningFieldsValidator` as well.

 ## WarningFieldsValidator
 Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
 Its usage is identical to `MultiFieldValidator`.